 If a reading of between 3 and 7 is obtained, the moisture content is correct and watering should be delayed.
 Unless you have just watered, a reading of 8 indicates that the soil is too wet.

 The ideal garden loam consists of about equal parts sand, clay and organic matter for improved texture and drainage.
 Good drainage ensures that the water may reach root level easily and sink in beyond it so that the soil remains aerated and does not become waterlogged.

 You may, if you wish, pamper your plants even further by providing a mulch of about 3cm on top of the soil (like a blanket) to help retain moisture and keep the soil temperature more even.
-All potted plants benefit from Pokon plant food.
-All bulbs and annuals benefit from Hadeco bulb food.

 - Regular readings of 1 or 2 indicate conditions too dry for most plants.